+Under our weighted log-linear learning rule, actions take a simple form: given a continuous action space and a binary state space, we can express each agent's action as a log-linear function of her predecessors' private signal realizations with coefficients depending on the weighted network structure.
+We exploit this expression to develop a necessary and sufficient condition for society to learn completely: no agent has too much ``influence.''
+Imperfect learning is the leading case: some agent in the network must have disproportionate influence whenever all but finitely many people observe more than one neighbor.
+Since this condition applies to a very broad class of networks, our analysis focuses on comparing differentially inefficient learning outcomes across networks.
+The detailed comparative statics we obtain from this approach are crucial: imperfect learning implies a wide range of welfare losses on different networks.

-Introducing naiveté reverses several predictions of rational social-learning models which are at odds with empirical observations. \citet*{acemoglu2011bayesian}'s Bayesian learning model predicts that as long as agents can observe recent predecessors and private signals can have unbounded informativeness, agents' beliefs about the state of the world will eventually settle down on a common consensus and their actions will converge to the objectively optimal one.
-This prediction holds for Bayesian agents regardless of observation network density or the extent of network segregation.
-By contrast, we prove that increasing network density leads to worse social-learning outcomes.
-Our experiment reported in Section \ref{sec:Experimental-Evidence} confirms this prediction: the gain in accuracy from social learning is twice as large on sparse networks compared to dense networks.
-This finding is consistent with redundancy neglect, as denser networks introduce more opportunities for naive agents to fail to account for redundancies.
+Introducing naiveté generates predictions matching empirical observations in several domains where the rational model's implications are unclear or counterfactual.
+We prove that increasing network density leads to more inaccurate social-learning outcomes in the long run.
+This prediction is supported by the experimental results in our companion paper \citep{dasaratha2019experiment}, where we find human subjects' accuracy gain from social learning is twice as large on sparse networks compared to dense networks.
 As another example, disagreement among different communities is common in practice.
-In the product-adoption domain, different subcommunities frequently insist upon the superiority of their preferred products.
-With partially segregated observation networks, we prove disagreement between different subgroups can persist even when there are unboundedly many connections across subgroups.\footnote{Segregation is extensively documented in social networks (see \citet*{mcpherson2001birds} for a survey).} This presents a sharp contrast with Bayesian social-learning models (and leading naive-learning models such as DeGroot), where asymptotic agreement is a robust prediction.
+In the domain of product adoption, respective subcommunities frequently insist upon the superiority of their preferred products.
+We prove that if agents' actions only coarsely reflect their beliefs and society is partially segregated, then two social subgroups can disagree forever.\footnote{Segregation is extensively documented in social networks (see \citealp*{mcpherson2001birds} for a survey).} Because of the limited information conveyed by actions, disagreement can persist even when agents observe the actions of unboundedly many individuals from another group.
+This presents a sharp contrast with Bayesian social-learning models (and other leading learning models such as DeGroot learning), where asymptotic agreement is a robust prediction.

-Finally, studying the impact of the network structure on learning outcomes can help us understand major societal changes.
-As social and technological changes restructure our networks, social learning dynamics change as well.
-Most notably, the rise of the Internet has dramatically altered the transmission of information about current events, new products, etc. By clarifying how network structures affect learning outcomes for a society of naifs, we aim to provide a framework for understanding such changes.